JQFonseca/hrdic_az31/README.md

 Although it can be previewed using nbviewer, the best way to use is to clone it, run it using [jupyter](http://jupyter.org/), and download the data from Zenodo with the link provided.

-If you don't know what a jupyter notebook is (you should, they're great!) the best way to get started is to install [Anaconda](https://www.continuum.io/downloads).
+The best way to get started with Jupyter notebook is to install [Anaconda](https://www.continuum.io/downloads).
 The default installation contains much more software than is needed but it works very well.